jemcgrath1/vpnrouter/README.md

 This works really well, for providng the same VPN service to multiple containers and/or running multiple vpnrouter containers on the same host.

+It is based on Alpine 3.6, for shell access whilst the container is running use `docker exec -it vpnrouter /bin/bash`.

 ![OpenVPN](https://raw.githubusercontent.com/jemcgrath1/vpnrouter/master/openvpntech_logo1.png)

 ## Usage